On p/q-recognisable sets: Characterisation of sets

-\begin{proposition}\lproposition{pq-reco->pq-defi} Every \pqrec relation is~$\pq$-definable. \end{proposition} \begin{proof} Let~$S$ be a subset of~$\Vpqd$ that is \pqrec, hence realised by a~$d$-tape automaton~$\Ac$.
-Without loss of generality, we assume that~$\Ac$ is right-to-left and complete.
-Moreover, let~$m$ be the number of states in~$\Ac$; without loss of generality, we assume that the state set of~$\Ac$ is~$\{\zero,1,\ldots, m-1\}$ and that its initial state is~$\zero$.
+\begin{prop}\lproposition{pq-reco->pq-defi} Every \pqrec set is~$\pq$-definable. \end{prop} \begin{proof} Let~$S$ be a subset of~$\Npqd$ that is \pqrec, hence realised by a~$d$-tape automaton~$\Ac$.
+We let~$m$ denote the number of states in~$\Ac$.
+Without loss of generality, we assume that~$\Ac$ is right-to-left, complete, that the state-set is~$\{0,1,\ldots, m-1\}$ and that the initial state is~$0$.
 We moreover denote by~$F$ the set of final states and by~$\delta$ the transition function.
+In summary, $\Ac = \langle \Apd,\,\{0,1,\ldots, m-1\}, 0, \delta, F \rangle$~.